port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/webhook/examples/jira-server.md

 </details>

 :::tip Blueprint Properties
-You may add (or remove) properties in your blueprints depending on you want to track in your Jira projects and issues
+You may modify the properties in your blueprints depending on what you want to track in your Jira projects and issues.
 :::

 Create the following webhook configuration [using Port UI](../../?operation=ui#configuring-webhook-endpoints)